hydrargyrum/feed-password-daemon/README.md

 This is where feed-password-daemon helps: it will cache the CalDAV password and wrap vdirsyncer to run it when desired and feeds it the password, without asking it again, à la Thunderbird.

+## Options

+By default the initial password is read from the TTY.

+- `--password-from-env=VARIABLE`: read password from environment VARIABLE instead of TTY
+- `--password-from-file=FILE`: read password from FILE instead of TTY
+- `--password-from-stdin`: read password from stdin instead of TTY

+Other:

+- `--reply-to-prompt=PROMPT`: feed password when PROMPT is found
+- `--pid-file=FILE`: write pid of daemon to FILE